 Phlebotomy.
 This procedure removes blood from your body.
 At first, this must be done often, such

 as every week.
 Once enough blood has been removed to reduce your body's iron stores

 (needed to make blood quickly), you will not need this done as often.

-- Certain medicines, including chemotherapy.
-The medicines help to stop your bone marrow from making too many blood cells.
-They
+Certain medicines, including chemotherapy.
+The medicines help stop your bone marrow from making too many blood cells.
+They also